axe007/mini-095/README.md

 ## Install the software
 ### Get JAR file
-1. Download the JAR file from the release folder
+1. Download the JAR file (name: mini-095-1.0-SNAPSHOT.jar) from the release folder
 2. Click and run!
 ### Build from source code
 You can also modify the code and build by yourself.